ClusterHQ/flocker/docs/tutorial/exposing-ports.rst

 ======================

 While MongoDB is running and available on the cluster this configuration is still not sufficient: if the application is moved from one node to another the data will not be moved.
+Unlike many other Docker frameworks Flocker has a solution for this problem, but before proceeding let's see in more detail what it is we're trying to solve.

-To demonstrate this we'll use a new configuration file that moves the application to a different node.
+We'll use a new configuration file that moves the application to a different node.

 :download:`port-deployment-moved.yml`